lnsongxf/private.package/README.md

-# Distributed
+# Private Package

-Repository for implementation of the generalized Roy model as distributed Python modules.
+Repository for implementation of the generalized Roy model as a private Python package.
+The accompanying lecture is available [online](http://nbviewer.ipython.org/github/grmToolbox/private.package/blob/master/lecture/lecture.ipynb).

 Contact: